saramasarone/saramasarone.github.io/README.md

 More details about my work, packages, tutorials

 ### Work experience

-- Part time ML engineer at Inflammatix
+#### Part time ML engineer at Inflammatix
+I currently work as ML engineer on Representation Learning and generative models such as Variational AutoEncoders

-- Intern at Inflammatix
+#### Intern at Inflammatix
+Interned in summer 2021 at Inflammatix (San Francisco, USA) as ML Engineer

+#### ML Learning Tutor at Cambridge Spark
-- ML Tutor at Cambridge Spark
+ML Tutor at Cambridge Spark

 - Summer School at Oxford
 - Summer School at MILA and CIFA

-## Posters and talks
+### Posters and talks
-- add poster for ISMB
+- Poster Conference at ISMB
--
+- William Harvey Research Institute - Poster

 ### Projects